TRAVEL GUIDE TO BUKHARA, UZBEKISTAN

 Chasmai Mirob Restaurant

 This is the perfect spot to have tea and snap some photos while watching the sunset over the Poi-Kalyan complex!
-The staff here is sincere and left a good impression on us.
 Arrive early to avoid the crowds.
 Be sure to stay and watch the minaret illuminate!
+Yes, there is a 20% service charge.

 The Silk Road Teahouse